daattali/beautiful-jekyll/_posts/2023-12-17-spectrography.md

 {% include bp.spectrography/clustered_dominant_frequencies.html %}

 Once the hyperparameters were tuned, the DBSCAN algorithm did an excellent job segmenting the data into different clusters.
-The identified clusters were then mapped onto the original data, and the final plot shown above was created.
+The identified clusters were then mapped onto the original data, and the final plot was created.

+{% include bp.spectrography/clustered_data.html %}

 # Introduction